to stoop

 He refused to stoop to dishonest tactics, even when faced with intense competition in the business world.

-Se negó a rebajarse a tácticas deshonestas, incluso cuando se enfrentó a una intensa competencia en el mundo de los negocios.
+Se negó a rebajarse a tácticas deshonestas, incluso cuando se enfrentó a una competencia intensa en el mundo de los negocios.

 01

-inclinación, curvatura
+inclinación, agacharse

 an inclination of the top half of the body forward and downward